Xamarin.Forms Data Binding

 Data binding automates this job, and renders the event handlers unnecessary.
-(The events are still necessary, however, because the data-binding infrastructure uses them.)
 Data bindings can be implemented either in code or in XAML, but they are much more common in XAML where they help to reduce the size of the code-behind file.
 By replacing procedural code in event handlers with declarative code or markup, the application is simplified and clarified.

 One of the two objects involved in a data binding is almost always an element that derives from

 View and forms part of the visual interface of a page.
 The other object is either:

 In demonstration programs such as those in the DataBindingDemos sample, data bindings between two

 View derivatives are often shown for purposes of clarity and simplicity.
 However, the same principles can be applied to data bindings between a

 View and other objects.
 When an application is built using the Model-View-ViewModel (MVVM) architecture, the class with underlying data is often called a viewmodel.

 Data bindings are explored in the following series of articles:

 Learn the difference between the data binding target and source, and see simple data bindings in code and XAML.